 “How is that even possible?
 I just got back from 3 months at the South coast of Spain?”

-At that time I was living in the Netherlands and had been traveling to the sun in winter time.
+At that time I was living in the Netherlands and had been travelling to the sun in wintertime.
 I was in the GP’s office to get the results of my general medical test and just didn’t understand how I could have a Vitamin D deficiency despite a lot of sun I had been in.

-The doctor explained to me that an aging skin does not absorb as much Vitamin D as a younger skin and suggested taking supplements.
+The doctor explained to me that ageing skin does not absorb as much Vitamin D as younger skin and suggested taking supplements.
 Until then, I was very reluctant to take any supplement at all.
 I thought that a healthy diet should be sufficient.

 Well, it was my choice; to stubbornly follow my original beliefs or to look at the scientific results and act accordingly.

 Some of the links are affiliate links.
 As an affiliate associate, we earn a commission when you purchase any of the products offered through the shared links at no extra cost for you.
 This helps us maintain this website.